popsim-consortium/stdpopsim/docs/tutorial.rst

 Simulating genomes with selection
 ---------------------------------

-The examples above simulate contigs given a species, a recombination map, and a demographic model;
+The examples above simulate contigs given a species, a genetic map, and a demographic model;
 but assume that all genetic variation is neutral (has no impact on fitness).
 It is possible to incorporate selection in the simulations by (1) specifying the Distribution of Fitness Effects (DFE) for all new mutations